Tourism Holdings: THL businesses

-CI Munro (Caravans International Munro): Manufacturer of motor homes, campervans, caravans and other special purpose vehicles for operators such as Pacific Horizon and thl's own Rentals Group.
+Action Manufacturing: Manufacturer of motor homes, campervans, caravans and other special purpose vehicles for operators such as Pacific Horizon and thl's own Rentals Group.
 Located in Hamilton but supplying both the New Zealand and Australian markets.

-Tourism Operations: Owns and manages the youth and backpacker orientated bus Kiwi Experience.
+Tourism Operations: Owner and manager of the youth and backpacker orientated bus Kiwi Experience.
 THL also operates tours of Waitomo Glowworm Caves, Ruakuri Cave and Aranui Cave, as well as Black Water Rafting tours in New Zealand's Waitomo region.